luqmanhakimpens/nrf52sdk-newproject/README.md

 # nrf5sdk-createproject
-Guideline to create new project based on NRF5-SDK under windows environment.
+This is a guide to create new project of NRF52 based on NRF5-SDK under windows environment.
 This getting started guide is based on [this](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/development-with-gcc-and-eclipse) guide from Nordic.
+Note that this guide is intended to use only for NRF52832 chip, any board based on it should be worked.

 ## Prerequisite:
 ### 1.a.
 Install gnu-mcu-eclipse winddows-build-tools